 Since May 2016, Citizens Cymru Wales has met with the First Minister of Wales annually to review progress on the spread of Living Wage accreditation in Wales – which has led to increasing numbers of public sector accreditations, most notably all Welsh universities.
 The First Minister announces the new Living Wage for Wales rate in Living Wage Week each November.

-Since November 2016, Cynnal Cymru – Sustain Wales has been the Living Wage Foundation’s official accreditation partner in Wales, and has been very successful in supporting employers to accredit, increasing the number of accreditations to nearly 500.
+Since November 2016, Cynnal Cymru – Sustain Wales has been the Living Wage Foundation’s official accreditation partner in Wales, and has been very successful in supporting employers to accredit, increasing the number of accreditations to over 550.

 Meanwhile, the Living Wage for Wales Leadership Team has met quarterly and has collaborated on planning for Living Wage Week in November each year, as well as strategic interventions linked to the social care sector and the Fair Work agenda.